cogitosnippet/Responsive-SunnySide-Landing-Page/README-template.md

 ### What I learned

-This project helped me to increase my grip over layout design and playing with grid display .
+Engaging in this project has strengthened my proficiency in layout design and experimenting with grid display techniques.

 ## Author